SystemsApproach/private5g/cloud.rst

   security audits, and understand when it is necessary to provision additional capacity.

-For simplicity, we can collapse the four subsystems into a the two dimensional schematic shown in :numref:`Figure %s <fig-2D>`.
+For simplicity, we can collapse the four subsystems into the two dimensional schematic shown in :numref:`Figure %s <fig-2D>`.
 Lifecycle Management (coupled with Resource Provisioning) runs off-line, sitting adjacent to the hybrid cloud.
 Operators and